I Can't Stop This Feeling I've Got

 "I Can't Stop This Feeling I've Got" is a song by the English indie rock band Razorlight, and is the sixth track on their 2006 second album, Razorlight.
-The song was released 19 March 2007 as the fourth single from that album in the United Kingdom, peaking at #44 in the UK Singles Chart.
+The song was released in March 2007 as the third single from that album in the United Kingdom.

-The song was the first single from the album to fail to enter the top 40 of the UK Singles Chart.
-Following its #44 debut, it fell to #59 in its second week and dropped out of the top 75 altogether in its third week.
+During the week of 17 March 2007, the single reached the Top 20 in radio airplay.
+It was the fifth Razorlight single to do so.

+The song was developed from another track penned by Johnny Borrell called "The Pilot" which used the same chord sequence.